MbqIIB/notes/BPM/BPM_URLs.md

 };
 ```
 * One thing was noticed is that the URLs are computed once when they are first accessed and after that they are cached.
 I have tried accessing process portal using a different host but I was always getting `bpmhost:9444` for `bpmrest.war` and `bpmrest.war.js` and process portal will stop loading in the middle because the browser does not allow accessing URLs not from the same origin.
 Obviously, process portal does not have ajax proxy.

+### BPC Explorer
+* The BPC REST APIs are not part of the REST Services Gateway and the endpoints used are configured in `WebSphere application server clusters > SupCluster > Business Process Choreographer Explorer > BPCExplorer_SupCluster`